-Social care is help provided to people in their own home or in a care home.
-It may include home helps, meals-on-wheels or personal care - help with getting up, washing, dressing, feeding or going to the toilet.
+Some people with M.E. are entitled to help at home or in a care home, including home helps, meals-on-wheels or personal care such as help with getting up, washing, dressing, feeding or going to the toilet.

-If you believe that you might benefit from some help at home, the first thing to do is to contact your local social services department to ask for an assessment of your care and support needs.
+If your M.E. has left you unable to do these things easily for yourself, the first thing you should do is contact your local social services department to ask for an assessment of your care and support needs.

 Some local authorities may screen people before agreeing to an assessment so it is worth thinking about your care needs before you make the call.